Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 Improves employee well-being

 Employees are increasingly dealing with burnout and mental health issues.
-Since people spend a lot of time at work, company culture can have a profound impact on their mental well-being.
+Since people spend a lot of time at work, work culture can have a profound impact on their mental well-being.
 When people have work-life balance, are engaged, and feel valued for their contributions, they’re happier and more productive.
 If they don’t feel cared for and valued as people, they’re more likely to leave—or worse, stay on the job but disengage.
 Recognizing the high stakes, employers have been steadily increasing their investments in employee well-being programs such as mental health benefits.

 Increases employee attraction and retention

-A positive company culture makes it easier to attract top talent.
+A positive work culture makes it easier to attract top talent.
 Job seekers can tell a lot about your culture during the recruiting process, and about half (46 percent) say the culture of a company is very important when evaluating a career opportunity.
 It matters even more to millennials and Gen Z workers than older workers.
 Even if everything else about your job offer is ideal, 35 percent of U.S. workers say they’d pass if your company’s culture doesn’t appeal to them.

 In addition to attracting talent, actively managing corporate culture can improve employee retention by as much as 40 percent, according to Deloitte research.
 A healthy company culture motivates 65 percent of workers to stay in their job.
 But if that culture deteriorates, 71 percent of employees say they’d look for a job elsewhere.
 Bad company culture is a leading reason employees quit.
 In fact, culture at work is 10 times more important to employees than salary.